-- The candidate will not be eligible for the Degree without completing the prescribed Courses of study, lab work, etc., and a minimum Pass marks in all the Courses. - > No Pass minimum for Internal Assessment. - Pass minimum for External Examination is 27 marks out of 75 marks for Core Courses, Elective Courses (Generic Elective, DSEC Courses) - Pass minimum for External Examination is 18 marks out of 50 marks for Skill Enhancement Courses and Non Major Elective Courses (NMEC). - > The aggregate minimum pass percentage is 40. - > Pass minimum for External Practical Examination is 21 marks out of 60 marks. - > Pass minimum for Ability Enhancement Compulsory Courses is 40 marks. - Pass minimum for Self Study Courses is 40 marks.
+The candidate will not be eligible for the Degree without completing the prescribed Courses of study, lab work, etc., and a minimum Pass marks in all the Courses.

+- > No Pass minimum for Internal Theory Assessment. - Pass minimum for External Examination is 27 marks out of 75 for Core Courses, Discipline Specific Elective Courses and Allied Courses. - Pass minimum for External Examination is 21 marks out of 60 for Skill Enhancement Courses and Non Major Elective Courses. - > The aggregate minimum pass percentage is 40. - > Pass minimum for External Practical Examination is 21 marks out of 60 marks. - Pass minimum for Ability Enhancement Compulsory Course and Generic Elective Course is 40. - > Pass minimum for Self Study Courses is 40.